Burleyz/AutoCyan/README.md

 - Licence handling added

 ## Known Bugs
-- Issues with licence authentication, needs rework (V1.1)
+- ~~Issues with licence authentication, needs rework (V1.1)~~ DNS propogation was causing these issues, now resolved.
-- Script crashes - bank check randomly fails and thus script exits (V1.1)
+- ~~Script crashes - bank check randomly fails and thus script exits (V1.1)~~ This has been patched and was due to bad ping, needs adjustment dependant on world ping but delay on checking bank has been increased to 2.5-3.2 seconds.
-- Obfuscator adds expiry date to code (V1.0/V1.1)
+- ~~Obfuscator adds expiry date to code (V1.0/V1.1)~~ Changed obfuscator.